narendra-mm/swift-dev-101/swift-memorize/docs/notes-01.md

 ### _View_
 A _View_ is just a rectangular area screen to draw something and can get events.
 Anytime you behave like something, you have two sides of a coin. <br/>
-&emsp;One is responsibility.For _View_, there is only one thing to do is to have a "body" content.<br/>
+- One is responsibility.
+For _View_, there is only one thing to do is to have a "body" content.<br/>
-&emsp;Two is functionality.
-With one variable, you get a massive maount of functionality.<br/>
+- Two is functionality.
+With one variable, you get a massive amount of functionality.<br/>

 SwiftUI is all about views.

 ### _var body: View_